Answers to General Account Questions

-PSFCU offers coin collection service at McGuinness, Garfield, Ridgewood, Maspeth, Norridge, Clifton, Linden and Bridgeview branches.
+PSFCU offers coin collection service at all branches.
 When you come in simply drop your change into the machine and let it count it.
 Some unrecognizable or damaged coins may be rejected.
-Once the coins are counted the machine will produces a receipt that must be presented to the teller.
-The teller may deposit or dispense the equivalent amount free of charge to PSFCU members.
+Once the coins are counted the machine will produce a receipt that must be presented to the teller.
+The transaction is subject to a 7% fee for PSFCU members and a 12% fee for non-members.

 Log-in to your Online Banking and select E-statements.
 Follow prompts through the registration process.
 You may also contact our Call Center during PSFCU business hours by calling (800) 297-2181.

 Online Banking has been secured to protect the privacy of your information.
 To get to the information, you must supply a user name and a password.
 When you first sign up for Online Banking you will get a temporary password.
 The first time you log on, you will be prompted to change the temporary password.
 Only you know the password you choose.
 In addition, you will be asked to select additional security questions based on the information only known to you.
 Those questions will be used to verify your identity when you try to access your account from another location.
 Employees do not have access to your password.
 Once you are in the system, any information transmitted over the Internet is encrypted to prevent exposure.